 I do not, however, like the Sally Hansen Hard As Nails polishes.
 The formula is too goopy and runny, and didn’t last at all.

 I also like the Brash nail polishes from Payless.
 I didn’t expect it to be awesome, since I bought it at a shoe store and paid $1.99, but it lasted for almost two weeks before it even started to chip (without topcoat).
-Definitely recommend it!posted about 2 years ago
+Definitely recommend it!posted over 2 years ago

 Gel is always the logest lasting but its expensive so I’ll go with essie and Opi!!

 If you file your nails and buff them to where they are a bit rough and apply a base coat if will last longer, also you must wait for each coat to be COMPLETELY dry before you apply the next coat.
 I always finish with a top coat to protect the color..
 So I end up with three or four coats (depending on the actual thickness of the color) and it lasts usually a week without looking bad ;)posted about 1 year ago

 I would really appreciate if you took a look at my YT channel:http://youtube.com/thebeautyblogx1